Interactive Character Control with Auto-Regressive Motion Diffusion Models: Tasks

 \subsection{Target Reaching}

-~ Target reaching is a locomotion task in which the character is required to take maneuver toward a user-designated objective location.
-The coordinates of the target can be altered manually at any time regardless of the character state.
-A new target will be generated randomly if such changes happen or the character reaches the previous target.
-If the controlled character has its Hip joint falling into a 5~$cm$ circle around the target, the target is then determined as reached.
-The location of a new target is restricted in a 20m$\times$20m square area centered by the current location.
-In addition, we show a 3D target-reaching task that requires the character to crouch or jump to reach a target with the height requirement.
+~ Target reaching is a locomotion task in which the character is required to move towards a user-designated target location.
+The location of the target can be altered by the user at any time within an episode.

+The task is completed if the character's hip joint is within 15~$cm$ of the target.
+Once the character has reached a target, a new target is randomly placed within a 20m$\times$20m region around the character's current location.
+The task observation of the high-level controller consists of the target position $G^*$ relative to the character.

-The task observation of our controller in Section~\ref{Method_sub_RL} is the position of the randomly placed target $G^*$.
-For the reward of each time step, we follow MVAE~\cite{ling2020character} to compute the combination of the reward according to the distance between the new sampled state $\dot x$ and $G^*$, as well as the progress made for reaching the $G^*$ between $\dot x$ and current state $x$.
-Besides, when the agent achieves the goal, the policy will also receive a one-time onus before a new target is set.
+The reward is computed using a combination of a distance reward between the character's position and $G^*$, as well as the progress made towards $G^*$.
+When the agent reaches the goal, the agent will also receive a one-time bonus reward before a new target is set.